Pietro della Vecchia: Work

 Della Vecchia was a versatile and prolific painter who worked in many genres and created altarpieces, portraits, genre scenes and grotesques.
 He relied on the assistance of a large workshop, which explains his large output as well as the fact that many of his works are known in multiple versions.
 He dated his religious paintings but not his other works, which makes it difficult to understand the evolution of the artist in these other genres.

 During his career the artist worked in a variety of artistic styles and absorbed many influences including from contemporary artists as well as artists from the previous century.
 He combined in his work the monumentality of the 16th century Venetian art of artists such as Titian and Tintoretto with the dramatic effects of the style of the Caravaggisti.
 In line with the Venetian Baroque his works tend to push the sentiments of the depicted figures to the extreme.
 This penchant for exaggeration, even the grotesque, was central to della Vecchia's mature style and was influential on other artists.
 The artist developed a unique style, which was characterised by its pursuit of artistic virtuosity, and often depicted subject matter which was unusual and esoteric.
-These feature explains the high demand for his work by the more discerning Venetian collectors of his time.
+These features explain the high demand for his work by the more discerning Venetian collectors of his time.

 His earliest known works include two representations of Saint Francis, which display clear Caravaggesque tendencies.
 Some paintings of this early period show an affinity with those of an anonymous artist likely of French origin, the so-called Candelight Master, who can perhaps be identified with Trophime Bigot.
 It is assumed that during his presumed stay in Rome from 1621/2 to 1626 he may have been in contact with French followers of Caravaggio active in Rome such as Trophime Bigot and Claude Vignon.
 The first dated work by della Vecchia is the Calvary in the church of San Lio in Venice, and is dated 1633: It still shows the influence of Carlo Saraceni and Jean Leclerc, his presumed masters.